 - The Blackarachnia in Transformers Animated fulfills this trope whenever it's convenient for her, either with the Autobots or the Dinobots.
 Optimus Prime is especially vulnerable to falling for this no matter how many times she does it.
 It does make you wonder why she considers herself such a horrific freak, when everyone with a spark seems to want to jump her thorax.
 Probably because of her face under the helmet.

 - Used in The Legend of Korra in the design of Asami Sato.
 With her long raven hair, beautiful figure, red clothes, fighting prowess, lack of bending, competition as Mako's love interest, rich and evil family she fit this trope like a glove.
-It was all a subversion, because she really was nice and caring, and not the double-crosser so many fans assumed she'd be based on her appearence.
+It was all a subversion, because she really was nice and caring, and not the double-crosser so many fans assumed she'd be based on her appearance.
+And she went beyond being a Romantic False Lead for Mako - she ultimately became Korra's love interest.
+Asami was originally written as a femme fatale Equalist early in development but the writers liked her so much they made her a subversion instead.

 - Samurai Jack ran into this type of villain twice.
 (Demons and bounty hunters were easy for him; seductresses, not so much.)
 The first one was actually Aku in disguise, and it ended very badly for Jack.
 The second one was Josephine Clench, also a Dark Action Girl and half of an Outlaw Couple with her ex-husband Zeke.
 Apparently, her typical MO was to lure a victim into a false sense of security with her charms so that Zeke could attack by surprise, and then she could strike from behind when he tried to fight him.
 It almost worked on Jack, but the plan fell apart when she tried to double-cross Zeke.
 Possibly, something like this may have been why they had divorced.

 - Femme Fatale was the name of a one-shot villainess in The Powerpuff Girls episode "Equal Fights."
-She was an extremist feminist who tried to brainwash the girls into feminist solidarity.
+She was a Straw Feminist who tried to indoctrinate the girls into "solidarity."